Sam-Byford/Middle-Earth-Journeys/README.md

 # Middle-Earth-Journeys
 React Native Application that allows users to virtually run, walk or cycle a selection of famous middle earth quests

-**NOTE:** The node modules folder has been deleted from this repositry to free up space.
+**NOTE:** The 'node_modules' folder has been deleted from this repositry to free up space.
 Check the 'Install' section for the list of packages/modules that are required to run the application

 ## Install